SDC-Lab/DeepRacer-Models/README.md

 # DeepRacer-Models

-Welcome to the AWS DeepRacer Physical Track Performance Enhancement repository!
+## Overview

 This repository contains valuable insights, practical recommendations, and model details to help you elevate the performance of your AWS DeepRacer on physical racetracks.
-Achieving success in the physical realm requires a combination of stability, consistency, and speed.
+Achieving success in the physical environment requires a combination of stability, consistency, and speed.
 Whether you're a student or a seasoned DeepRacer enthusiast, this repository will provide you with the knowledge you need to optimise your racing experience.

 ## Table of Contents